Why do some women like to date inmates?

 - She's hooked on the correspondence she gets from the inmate/s

 Inmates like to write letters to women for two reasons: they are bored, and to recruit more people to their cause.
-The cause usually involves getting money from the women to fund appeals on their behalf etc etc.These fellows need to get as many people as possible to help them so they develop a real flair for reeling vulnerable girls in.
+The cause usually involves getting money from the women to pay for extra food or fund appeals on their behalf etc etc.These fellows need to get as many people as possible to help them so they develop a real flair for reeling vulnerable girls in.
 And who could blame them?
 If you were stuck in jail for a very long time, you might want to do the same.
 I know I would.
 It would certainly help pass the time...

 - She must know where her man is at all times